Huotes/CommitMaker/README.md

 Why did the programmer die in the shower?
 The shampoo bottle said: Wash, rinse, repeat.

 Chuck Norris doesn't believe in ravioli.
 He stuffs a live turtle with beef and smothers it in pig's blood.

+'Sweating bullets' is literally what happens when Chuck Norris gets too hot.